-In spoofing, an injector masquerades as a legitimate node in the network by generating and transmitting protocol packets or control packets.
-For example, an attacker can impersonate the master, allowing malicious distribution of false timing information.
-As with packet interception and manipulation, this can result in a situation where the time protocol is apparently operational but providing intentionally inaccurate information.
+As with packet manipulation, this attack can result in a situation where the time protocol is apparently operational but providing intentionally inaccurate information.

 3.2.3.
 Replay Attack

 In a replay attack, an attacker records protocol packets and replays them at a later time without any modification.
 This can also result in a situation where the time protocol is apparently operational but providing intentionally inaccurate information.